neperfepx/neper/docs/_sources/doc/tutorials/pole_figure.rst.txt

 A pole figure can be generated using the :ref:`neper_v`, by switching to pole figure space, using :option:`-space` :data:`pf`.
 Pole figures can be generated from one or several inputs, among those of the :ref:`neper_v`, such as the orientations of a tessellation cells, an orientation file and/or a direction file, making it possible to produce advanced figures.

+.. note:: Inverse pole figures can be plotted just as pole figures, using :option:`-space` :data:`ipf` instead of :option:`-space` :data:`pf`.
+Inverse pole figures are used in :ref:`orientation_trajectories`.

 Visualization in pole figure space works in the same way as visualization in standard, real space: the entity properties can be specified using the :option:`-data*` options, the entities to show can be specified using the :option:`-show*` options, etc.  A difference is that the list of entities reduces to :data:`cell` if the input is a tessellation, and :data:`<input>` (or the default :data:`point`) if the input is a custom input (orientations or directions).

 In the following, and unless mentionned otherwise, a simple tessellation is used: